 A student who fails to achieve the 1.75 minimum GPA requirement will be placed on academic probation for the next grading period.
 During academic probation, the student will be permitted to participate.
 Academic probations are limited to one per school year.

 A student enrolling in the 7th grade for the first time is eligible for the first grading period regardless of previous academic achievement.
 A student who receives a failing grade may participate if he/she otherwise meets eligibility requirements.
 Students in interscholastic athletics must also meet the minimum Ohio High School Athletic Association requirements in order to be eligible for participation.
 No students can be exempted from this policy.

-2. If a student-athlete transfers to another school, the physical examination forms shall be transferred to the new school.
+2. If a student-athlete transfers to another school, the physical examination forms may be transferred to the new school.